 - the best clippers you can afford, for example Oster 76, or Andis Masters, and a full set of guard combs.
 (With a salon cut-in costing up to $250 every time, you can afford to buy the best clippers once).

-- a flat-top comb, and a blending/fading comb, brightly colored plastic if your hair is dark, and black if you are blond or gray.
+- A comb, light colored plastic if your hair is dark, and black if you are blond or gray.

 - a man-size Styrofoam mannequin head and a clamp stand, plus wig T pins, for comfortably cutting a unit you don't have on your head.

 - Cut your real-growing side and back hair short with clippers and guards.
 Taper to #1 if you like at the bottom but leave at least #4 length near the top.
 Do this with dry hair.